shenzhou05/SRP-Chinese-Translation/SRP-Context.md

 # The Render Pipeline Context
 SRP renders using the concept of delayed execution.
 As a user you build up a list of commands and then execute them.
-The object that you use to build up these commands is called the ‘ScriptableRenderContext’.
-When you have populated the context with operations, then you can call ‘Submit’ to submit all the queued up draw calls.
+The object that you use to build up these commands is called the `ScriptableRenderContext` and is passed as an argument to the Render function.

+When you have populated the context with operations, then you can call ‘Submit’ to submit all the queued up rendering calls.
+These calls will generally be a combination of `CommandBuffer` executions as well as SRP specific draw commands.

 An example of this is clearing a render target using a command buffer that is executed by the render context: